jac459/NeeoDriversInBrain/README.md

 # Instructions
 ## Rooting the device.
 The first thing you need to do is root your NEEO Brain in order to be able to access it.
-In order to root it you just have to use the excellent tool provided here:
+In order to root it you just have to use the excellent tool provided here (huge shout out to Dennis Giese for his amazing work on this image builder):
 - https://builder.dontvacuum.me/neeo.html

 You just have to follow the instructions, give your email address and submit.
 You can perfectly "Let DustBuilder generate a SSH Keypair" for you.
 The rest of this tutorial will assume you are choosing this option as if you chose the other one that means you are a more advanced user and probably don't need this part of the tutorial.